joshpc/SDK-iOS/README.md

     if (self.recording)
     {
         self.recording = !self.recording
-        //Call startVoiceRequest to start recording your voice self.bot!.startVoiceRequest()
+        //Call startStreamRequest to start recording your voice self.bot!.startStreamRequest()
     }
     else
     {
         self.recording = !self.recording
-        //Call stopVoiceRequest to stop recording your voice and launch the request to the Recast.AI API self.bot!.stopVoiceRequest()
+        //Call stopStreamRequest to stop recording your voice and launch the request to the Recast.AI API self.bot!.stopStreamRequest()
     }
 }
 ```

-### handlerRecastRequestProtocol
+* **handlerRecastRequestProtocol**

 In order to comply with the handlerRecastRequestProtocol you need to implement `recastRequestDone` & `recastRequestError`.
 - `recastRequestDone` is called when the request was successful with the Response in parameter